AbhilipsaJena/realtime-chatapp/README.md

 # Realtime-chatapp
 Realtime chat app using socket.io and NodeJs

+##Overview
+Overview
+This is a real-time chat application built using WebSocket and Node.js.
+It allows multiple users to chat with each other in real-time by opening different browsers or tabs.

 ## Installation
 After clone or download, run for installing dependency
 ```npm